animeshtrivedi/animeshtrivedi.github.io/index.md

 <!-- <mark><a href="{{ site.base }}/ta-openings/">TA openings</a></mark> -->

-If you are a computer systems researchers in the Netherlands, please consider joining [https://compsys-nl.slack.com/](https://compsys-nl.slack.com/).
+If you are a computer systems researcher in the Netherlands, please consider joining [https://compsys-nl.slack.com/](https://compsys-nl.slack.com/).
 Please drop me an email.

 ### What is new
 <ul class="news list-unstyled">